 \end{remark}

-A direct consequence of \eqref{approx_of_D} is that $\norm{D^\ell_{\rm DR}}_{L^1_{x,t}}\rightarrow 0$ as soon as $u \in L^3_t B^{\theta}_{3,\infty}$ with $\theta>\sfrac{1}{3}$, proving local energy balance in any \quotes{Onsager subcritical} class of solutions.
-On the other hand, for $\theta<\sfrac{1}{3}$ convex integration method \cites{DS13,Is18,BDSV19,GR24} gives H\"older continuous solutions with non-trivial dissipation $D$.
+A direct consequence of \eqref{approx_of_D} is that $\norm{D^\ell_{\rm DR}}_{L^1_{x,t}}\rightarrow 0$ as soon as $u \in L^3_t B^{\theta}_{3,\infty}$ with $\theta>\sfrac{1}{3}$, proving local energy balance for solutions in any \quotes{Onsager subcritical} class.
+On the other hand, for $\theta<\sfrac{1}{3}$, the convex integration methods \cites{DS13,Is18,BDSV19,GR24} give H\"older continuous solutions with non-trivial dissipation $D$.
+Previous constructions at lower regularity were obtained in \cites{Shn00,Sch93}.
 Subsequent improvements \cites{Is22,DK22} also provided H\"older continuous solutions with $D>0$, which eventually have been extended to the whole Onsager supercritical range in the $L^3$-based framework \cites{GKN24_1,GKN24_2} by Giri--Kwon--Novack.
 Although these results mathematically validate the Onsager prediction, the critical case $\theta=\sfrac{1}{3}$ remains open.
-In this direction, energy conservation is known if the solution, in addition to posses exact $\sfrac{1}{3}$ differentiability, has suitable decay of Littlewood–Paley pieces \cite{CCFS08} (i.e. $u\in L^3_tB^{\sfrac{1}{3}}_{3,c_0}$) or, more generally, if an averaged Besov seminorm vanishes at small scales \cites{FW18,BGSTW19} (i.e. $u\in L^3_tB^{\sfrac{1}{3}}_{3, VMO}$).
-Moreover, by looking at the Constantin--E--Titi approximation \eqref{approx_of_D_cet}, it is apparent that energy conservation follows if $u\in L^\infty_t C^0_x$ with\footnote{Here we are using that $R_\delta : \nabla u_\delta= R_\delta: E u_\delta$ since $R_\delta$ is a symmetric matrix.} $E u :=\frac{\nabla u + \nabla u^T}{2} \in L^1_{x,t}$ or if $u\in L^\infty_t L^2_x$ with $Eu\in L^1_t L^\infty_x$.
+In this direction, energy conservation is known if the solution, in addition to posses exact $\sfrac{1}{3}$ differentiability, has suitable decay of Littlewood–Paley pieces \cite{CCFS08} (i.e. $u\in L^3_tB^{\sfrac{1}{3}}_{3,c_0}$) or if an averaged Besov seminorm vanishes at small scales \cites{FW18,BGSTW19} (i.e. $u\in L^3_tB^{\sfrac{1}{3}}_{3, VMO}$).
+Moreover, by looking at the Constantin--E--Titi approximation \eqref{approx_of_D_cet}, it is apparent that energy conservation follows if $u\in L^\infty_t C^0_x$ with\footnote{Here we are using that $R_\ell : \nabla u_\ell= R_\ell: E u_\ell$ since $R_\ell$ is a symmetric matrix.} $E u :=\frac{\nabla u + \nabla u^T}{2} \in L^1_{x,t}$ or if $u\in L^\infty_t L^2_x$ with $Eu\in L^1_t L^\infty_x$.
 The reader may recognize that the latter condition guarantees weak strong uniqueness \cites{BDS11,DIS23,W18}.
 We want to investigate the common feature of those classes of solutions.
-A quick inspection shows that any of the above assumptions guarantees a uniform bound in $L^1_{x,t}$ on the approximating sequence of $D$ and moreover smooth functions are dense in at least one of the spaces involved (with respect to the spatial variable).
-This general principle is also sufficient and in fact it might be the only way to obtain $D_\bullet^\ell\rightarrow 0$ in $L^1_{x,t}$.
+A quick inspection shows that any of the above assumptions guarantees a uniform bound in $L^1_{x,t}$ on the approximating sequence of $D$ and, moreover, smooth functions are dense in at least one of the spaces involved (with respect to the spatial variable).
+This simple general principle is also sufficient.

 \begin{theorem} Let $u\in L^3_{x,t}$ be any vector field and let $D^\ell_{\bullet}$ be any of the two sequences \eqref{approx_of_D}, \eqref{approx_of_D_cet}.
 Let $T^\ell_{\bullet}$ be the corresponding trilinear operator defined in \cref{R:approx_are_trilin_operator}.
 Let $C^\infty_x\subset X_1,X_2,X_3\subset L^1_x$ be three Banach spaces such that